Troubleshoot low memory issues in Azure Database for MySQL - Flexible Server

 APPLIES TO: Azure Database for MySQL - Single Server Azure Database for MySQL - Flexible Server

-To help ensure that a MySQL database server performs optimally, it's very important to have the appropriate memory allocation and utilization.
-By default, when you create an instance of Azure Database for MySQL, the available physical memory is dependent on the tier and size you select for your workload.
+To help ensure that an Azure Database for MySQL flexible server instance performs optimally, it's very important to have the appropriate memory allocation and utilization.
+By default, when you create an instance of Azure Database for MySQL flexible server, the available physical memory is dependent on the tier and size you select for your workload.
 In addition, memory is allocated for buffers and caches to improve database operations.
 For more information, see How MySQL Uses Memory.

 - Configured too large buffers.